ATFutures/who3/README.md

 # Introduction

-This document sets out a plan for the third phase of work for the WHO’s Urban Health Initiative, and the ongoing development of a web application to explore health benefits of different sustainable transport policies, with the working title of “Active Transport Tool” (ATT; Lovelace et al. 2018). **The main output will be a stable prototype, enabling interactive exploration of active transport scenarios and associated health impacts.** The work will build on previous projects funded by the WHO (in grants 2017/773067 and 2017/773067-0).
-The ATT can be used for many purposes related to the interface between transport and human health, including assessment of exposure to air pollution, changes in the distribution of physical activity, and the spatial distribution of cycling and pedestrian flow
+This document provides an overview of the third phase of work for the WHO’s Urban Health Initiative, and the ongoing development of a web application to explore health benefits of different sustainable transport policies, with the working title of Urban Planning and Transport Health Assessment Tool (Upthat; Lovelace et al. 2018), which was previously named the Active Transport Toolkit (ATT). **The main output is be a stable prototype, enabling interactive exploration of active transport scenarios and associated health impacts.** The work builds on previous projects funded by the WHO (in grants 2017/773067 and 2017/773067-0).
+The Upthat can be used for many purposes related to the interface between transport and human health, including assessment of exposure to air pollution, changes in the distribution of physical activity, and the spatial distribution of cycling and pedestrian flow